symphonycms/wg/docs/working/understanding-xslt.markdown

       <current-url>http://example.com/</current-url>
     </view>

-Using <xsl:value-of select=”view/handle”/> would just output home, but <xsl:copy-of select=”view/handle”/> would output <handle>home</handle>.
+Using `<xsl:value-of select=”view/handle”/>` would just output home, but `<xsl:copy-of select=”view/handle”/>` would output `<handle>home</handle>`.

 Make sense?
 Now, what happens if you want to include data from your source tree in an attribute of a literal result element in your output?
-You certainly cannot write something like:
+You certainly *cannot* write something like:

     <a href=”<xsl:value-of select=”view/current-url”/>”>Home</a>

 That’s all kinds of broken, and you’d probably bring down the entire internet and wipe out a penguin colony if you tried it.
 You could use an xsl:attribute instruction, but that can be a pain for something so simple.
-Luckily, there’s another way to output source data in this scenario; it’s called the attribute value template.
-It allows you, in an attribute of a literal result element, to wrap an XPath expression in curly braces {}.
+Luckily, there’s another way to output source data in this scenario; it’s called the *attribute value template*.
+It allows you, in an attribute of a literal result element, to wrap an XPath expression in curly braces `{}`.
 The processor will then evaluate the expression, turn its value into a string, and add it to the output.
 So to build a link to the view above, you’d just do:

     <a href=”{view/current-url}”>Home</a>